Energy transition: Nuclear power

 In the 1970s and 1980s, nuclear power gained a large share in some countries.
 In France and Slovakia more than half of the electrical power is still nuclear.
-It is regarded as a low carbon energy source but comes with risks and increasing costs.
+It is a low carbon energy source but comes with risks and increasing costs.
 Since the late 1990s, deployment has slowed down.
-Decommissioning increases as many reactors are close to the end of their lifetime.
-Germany has announced to stop its last three nuclear power plants by mid April 2023.
-On the other hand, the China General Nuclear Power Group has articulated the goal of 200 GW by 2035, produced by 150 additional reactors.
+Decommissioning increases as many reactors are close to the end of their lifetime or long before because of anti-nuclear sentiments.
+Germany stopped its last three nuclear power plants by mid April 2023.
+On the other hand, the China General Nuclear Power Group is aiming for 200 GW by 2035, produced by 150 additional reactors.